decred/dcrdocs/docs/governance/politeia/example-proposals.md

 In the *Why* section, answer why the proposal is needed and why it is a good idea.

 > Currently there is no prescribed way to remotely determine if politeiawww is functioning correctly.
+This is problematic because if there is a problem with politeiawww, the Politeia website could experience outages and Decred admins would not be aware of it until users were negatively impacted.
 We propose to add a single RPC that doubles as the heartbeat and a status monitor.
 > The idea is that monitoring software can periodically issue the RPC and determine if an alert needs to be sent out to the admins.

 ### How